bespokewd1/BespokeAgency/src/content/blog/small-business-owner-domain-hosting-guide.md

 **Real-World Example**: Popular SaaS platforms or online stores during peak sale seasons.
 InMotion Hosting’s cloud plans, for example, are built to handle 50,000 to 100,000 monthly visitors with the ability to scale up resources as needed.

 **Top Providers and Affiliate Links**
-* <a href="https://partners.inmotionhosting.com/c/5804036/412245/4222" target="_top">InMotion Hosting</a>: Offers high-speed dedicated servers with impressive performance.
+* <a href="https://partners.inmotionhosting.com/c/5804036/412245/4222" target="_blank" class="affiliate_link" >InMotion Hosting</a>: Offers high-speed dedicated servers with impressive performance.
-* <a href="http://www.a2hosting.com/?aid=671703849eb2f&cid=edae5de3" target="_top">A2 Hosting</a>: Reliable WordPress hosting with excellent customer support and easy scalability.
+* <a href="http://www.a2hosting.com/?aid=671703849eb2f&cid=edae5de3" target="_blank" class="affiliate_link" >A2 Hosting</a>: Reliable WordPress hosting with excellent customer support and easy scalability.

 <h3>6. eCommerce Hosting: Essential for Online Stores</h3>